Wjppppp/topo4d-form/README.md

 Interactive FastHTML app to build a STAC Item with the [topo4d](https://github.com/tum-rsa/topo4d) extension using the local schema.json.
 It live-validates and lets you copy/download the JSON.

 ![topo4d_form_screenshot](./assets/topo4d_form.png)
-*A screenshot of the topo4d metadata online form*

 ## Build